tidyverse/tidyverse.org/content/blog/model-calibration/index.md

 I am very excited to introduce work currently underway.
 We are looking to create early awareness, and to receive feedback from the community.
 That is why the enhancements discussed here are not yet in CRAN.
 As probably inferred by the title and description, the work centers around bringing Model Calibration to Tidymodels.

 Even though the article is meant to introduce new package functionality.
 We also have the goal of introducing Model Calibration conceptually.
-The idea is to encourage everyone who may have use for it to try it out, even though this may be the first time that you read about Model Calibration.
-So, if you are already familiar with Model Calibration, feel free to skip to the [Setup](#setup) section to get started.
+We want to provide sufficient background for those who may not be familiar with Model Calibration.
+If you are already familiar with this technique, feel free to skip to the [Setup](#setup) section to get started.

 ## Model Calibration